 - Check out local places to eat and drink like Moku Kitchen or the Honolulu Beerworks.

-Things to See and Do in Kapolei
+Things to Do in Kapolei

 - Spend a day speeding down water slides at the massive Wet’n’Wild Hawaii.